 Controlled substances are defined in Section 48-901.02(4) as a drug or substance that falls within Schedule I through V of the Controlled Substances Act (CSA).
 Schedule I controlled substances are the most strictly regulated because they are deemed the most dangerous and have a high potential for abuse.
 Conversely, Schedule V controlled substances are the least regulated because of a low potential of abuse and injury.
 In the District of Columbia, drug offenses are generally broken down into different levels of prohibited acts, which are divided into one of four categories listed alphabetically.

 Based on the type of substance an individual is accused of possessing, manufacturing, or selling, the penalties associated with a conviction can vary.
-It’s important to speak with a DC drug lawyer as soon as possible so that you can get a realistic understanding of all the potential outcomes of your case and work to achieve the most favorable legal outcome possible under the circumstances.
+It is important to speak with a DC drug lawyer as soon as possible so that a person can get a realistic understanding of all the potential outcomes of their case and work to achieve the most favorable legal outcome possible under the circumstances.

 Prohibited Acts A are defined by Section 48-904.01 and include several different criminal offenses, the most serious of which focus on the manufacture and distribution of certain narcotics.
 See Section 48-904.01(a)-(b).
 This provision, however, also includes less serious crimes, such as mere possession of a controlled substance. §48-904.03a of the Washington, DC code makes it illegal for any person to open or maintain any place to manufacture, distribute, or store a narcotic or abusive drug for the purpose of manufacture or distribution.